Emotional Granularity: A Guide to Naming Your Feelings

 Why Granularity is a Therapeutic Edge

 If you can tell your therapist that your sadness is grief mixed with resentment, you have given them far richer material than just saying “I feel down.”
-This skill also provides a robust defense against rumination (when your mind won’t stop replaying negative thoughts).
+This skill also provides a meaningful defense against rumination — when you can name what’s actually present, you’re less likely to stay stuck in a vague loop of it.

 Ready to Begin?